 Recently, a friend emailed that the hotel market is a bust in Manhattan, due to the currecnt economy, and booked a trip — flight, hotel, car — to the Big Apple at a very reasonable rate.
 “But a week before I left,” he said, “prices dropped, I could have saved $200!”

-Travel and lodging deals can be found aplenty as airlines and hotels try to entire consumers to spend.
+Travel and lodging deals at the Residence Inn Saginaw can be found aplenty as airlines and hotels try to entire consumers to spend.
 Online tools that empower the consumer are what is the economy needs right now, and savvy marketers know this.

 So this is the current online trrend… the competitive online travel segment has addressed the problem of trigger-shy consumers (worried about booking tickets that later drop in price) with the idea of the rebate check.

 Priceline was the latest to introduce a price guarantee program last week.
 But this assumes users will trust these sites to accurately track price drops after the fact.

 If you can’t trust your insurance company to not pocket their government bail-out money, how can you trust a travel website to cut you a check after it already made its commission?